We can all make a difference.

 Hydration Stations - Bring your own bottle!

 Americans purchase 29 billion bottles of water every year!
 Only about 13% of those get recycled, according to http://greenliving.nationalgeographic.com/water-bottle-pollution-2947.html.

 Penn State's Green Team suggests you bring your own refillable water bottle and use the hydration staions on campus.
-Find hydration stations in the Athletic Center, next to the Junction, and in the Cafe´.
+You can find our hydration stations in the Athletic Center, next to the Junction, and in the Cafe´.